 Everyone has returned to work after the short Christmas break.
 We have the whole hotel to ourselves.
 The receptionist comes in to ask if a television crew could interview us ?
 In English we ask ?
 Sure… and we are frogmarched to the end of the nearby laneway to be asked why we would want to stay in an old monastery.
 The village also has frescos painted on the underside of the eaves tiles from hundreds of years ago.
 We had not noticed them until pointed out.
 Everyone seems surprised we knew nothing of them.

 A steady walk from Fornalutx to Soller via Biniaraix.
 The narrow path an easy stroll with the background noise of jangling sheep bells as they jerk their heads at tufts of grass.
-We pass an ancient olive press being coaxed along to consume giant baskets of olives.
-Tractors are waiting silently for their turn to squeeze their harvest into thick olive oil.
+We pass an active, ancient olive press being coaxed along for another harvest.
+It consumes giant baskets of olives fed steadily into the hopper.
+Local tractors are waiting silently for their turn to tip their harvest into thick olive oil.
 We have probably our best meal today.
 The view out over the Port of Soller probably helped but simply cooked sea bass and a full bottle of vino Blanc.
 We sit back with dappled Winter sun causing our eyes to droop.
 The bus back up the hills to Fornalutx is only one Euro.
 Nothing is one Euro.
 It’s a bargain, we are groggy from lunch and besides it’s all uphill !